Wytamma/mccoy-data/README.md

 # Datasets for testing McCoy

-This repo contains data and scripts for testing realtime the realtime phylodynamics package McCoy.
+This repo contains data and scripts for testing the realtime phylodynamics package McCoy.

 ## process data into groups